Office Administrator Training & Careers FAQ

 Don't hesitate any longer to take steps that could change your future for the better.
 If you want an office administrator career, then make it happen right now.
 All you have to do is complete one simple action to get started.
 Enter your zip code into the search tool below to see a list of schools that are offering office administration programs in your area.
 It's a move that could positively change your life!

-* Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016-17 Edition, website last visited on May 2, 2016.
+* Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, website last visited on January 18, 2018.

 ** Bureau of Labor Statistics, U.S. Department of Labor, Occupational Employment Statistics, website last visited on September 14, 2017.